Blaze (British and Irish TV channel)

-Blaze is a free-to-air television channel owned by A&E Networks UK, a joint venture between A&E Networks and Sky Group.
+Blaze is a British English language free-to-air television channel owned by Hearst Networks UK, a joint venture between A&E Networks and Sky Group.
 This channel allows UK A&E to use its programming for the complete "lifecycle".

 A+E Networks Italy launched its Blaze on Sky Italy on March 22, 2017.
 In Spain and Portugal, a version of Blaze channel was launched by AMC Networks International in joint-venture with A&E Networks to replace the A&E channel on 18 April 2018, but closed and replaced with AMC Break on 19 April 2022.
+The Italian version of the channel was closed on 1 August 2023.

 Format and programming

-The channels' programming is a best of A&E shows Blaze was the first channel launched in the UK by A&E Networks that did not borrow its name from one of the company's U.S. channels.
+The channels' programming is a best of A&E shows.
+Blaze was the first channel launched in the UK by A&E Networks that did not borrow its name from one of the company's U.S. channels.
 The abbreviation "A&E" is commonly used to mean "Accident and Emergency unit" in the UK, so the company decided not to use that brand for the channel.

-Having original only aired imported and rerun programming, Blaze commissioned its first original programme, Flipping Bangers, in 2017.
+Having originally only aired imported and rerun programming, Blaze commissioned its first original programme, Flipping Bangers, in 2017.
 It premiered on 6 April 2018 as a part of the Car Night programming block.
 A second season was later commissioned.